samira2135/samira2135/README.md

 - 👋 Hi, I’m @sra2135
 - 👀 I’m interested in travelling ,adventure and ART AND MAKING powzjpooippooikjojojopkiô
 - 🌱 I’m currently learning Deutch and FRENCH
-- 💞️ I’m looking to collaborate on EVERYTHING WITH GOOD OPPORTUNITY
+- 💞️ I’m looking to collaborate on EVERYTHING WITH GOOD OPPORTUNITYlppo
 - 📫 How to reach me ...ool
 - 😄 Pronouns: ENGLISH :) And arabic
 - ⚡ Fun fact: Hollywood smile <3 hahahakolomkj,kmlm,;lmj,ml,jloikjjخكنحنححك